Darwen Aldridge Community Academy

-In 2018, 2019 and again in 2020 the sixth form was named in the in the top 10 per cent of A-level providers in the country and the academy’s contribution to the local business community was recognised at the Hive Business Awards.
-In October Small Business Minister Kelly Tolhurst announced that the Academy had won the Government’s national award for Building Enterprise Skills, one of four Enterprising Britain Awards 2018.
+In 2020 the sixth form was named in the in the top 10 per cent of A-level providers in the country for the third year running and the academy’s contribution to the local business community has been recognised at the local Hive Business Awards.
+In October 2018 the then Small Business Minister Kelly Tolhurst announced that the Academy had won the Government’s national award for Building Enterprise Skills, one of four Enterprising Britain Awards.

 The Academy’s founding Principal, Brendan Loughran, was succeeded by Lisa Dolan who took up the role of Principal of Darwen Aldridge Community Academy in September 2017.